-ISO-NE Response.
-On October 26, 2022, ISO-NE submitted its answer in response to the FTR Collateral Show Cause Order.
-In its Answer, ISO-NE explained how the FTR financial assurance calculations contained in the Financial Assurance Policy ("FAP") remain just and reasonable, adequately accounting for FTR risk in the absence of a more sophisticated risk management solution such as a clearing solution.
-ISO-NE asked that, should the FERC not agree and proceed to require volumetric FTR collateral requirements, that it be permitted to follow the Participants Processes to propose revisions to the FAP consistent with any such order.
+ISO-NE October 26, 2022 Response.
+In its Answer in response to the FTR Collateral Show Cause Order, ISO-NE explained how the FTR financial assurance calculations contained in the Financial Assurance Policy ("FAP") remain just and reasonable, adequately accounting for FTR risk in the absence of a more sophisticated risk management solution such as a clearing solution.
+ISO-NE asked that, should the FERC not agree and proceed to require volumetric FTR collateral requirements, that it be permitted to follow the Participant Processes to propose revisions to the FAP consistent with any such order.
 Comments on ISO-NE's response were due on or before November 25, 2022; none were filed.
-This matter remains pending before the FERC.
+As noted, this matter remains pending before the FERC.